 Abstract

 Atopic dermatitis is one of the most common skin diseases in dogs.
 Pathogenesis is complex and incompletely understood.
 Skin colonizing bacteria likely play an important role in the severity of this disease.
 Studying the canine skin microbiota using traditional microbiological methods has many limitations which can be overcome by molecular procedures.
-The aim of this study was to describe the bacterial microbiota of the skin and ear canal of healthy non-allergic German shepherd dogs (GSDs) and to compare it with the skin microbiota of allergic GSDs without acute flare or concurrent skin infection.
-Bacterial 16S rRNA gene amplicon sequence data revealed no differences of bacterial community pattern between the different body sites in non-allergic dogs.
-The ear canal microbiota of non-allergic German shepherd dogs had a reduced diversity compared to the body skin microbiota.
+The aim of this study was to describe the bacterial microbiota of the skin and ear canals of healthy non-allergic and allergic German shepherd dogs (GSDs) without acute flare or concurrent skin infection and to compare both.
+Bacterial 16S rRNA gene amplicon sequence data revealed no differences of bacterial community pattern between the different body sites in non-allergic dogs including axilla, front dorsal interdigital skin, groin and ear canals.
+The ear canal microbiota of non-allergic GSDs had a reduced diversity compared to their skin microbiota.
 The bacterial community composition of the skin and ear canals of allergic dogs showed body site specific differences compared to non-allergic dogs.
-The bacteria microbiota of allergic dogs were characterized by a site specific (axilla) lower species richness compared to non-allergic dogs.
+The bacterial microbiota of allergic dogs were characterized by lower species richness compared to non-allergic dogs, only for the samples obtained from the axilla.
 Actinobacteria was the most abundant phylum identified from the non-allergic dogs and Proteobacteria from allergic dogs.
-Macrococcus spp. were more abundant on non-allergic skin while Sphingomonas spp. was more abundant on the allergic skin.
+Macrococcus spp. were more abundant on non-allergic skin while Sphingomonas spp. were more abundant on the allergic skin.

 Keywords: canine; skin; ear canal; microbiome; microbiota; sequencing; 16S rRNA; atopic dermatitis; Macrococcus; Staphylococcus; dysbiosis; German shepherd dogs; veterinary; dermatology; cutaneous; microbiology; inflammatory; prutitus; abundance; species; ecosystem; NMDS; diversity; oclacitinib